Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Introduction

-The security of ADB workaround has been raised up after some exploitation being successfully conducted.
-It is critical because it refers to the privacy of millions of Android users.
-In this project, we design an approach to discover the vulnerabilities of ADB workaround and implement a solution to detect the privilege leakage.
-We apply this approach to three real-world apps downloaded from Google Play Store, analyse them and eventually discover the privilege leakage on each of three apps by using the tool we implemented.
+The security concern of ADB workaround has been raised up after some exploitation being successfully conducted.
+In this work, we design an approach to discover the vulnerabilities of ADB workaround.
+We apply this approach to three real-world apps downloaded from Google Play Store, analyze them and eventually identify the potential privilege leakage on each of three apps.
 In addition, we conduct an exploitation on one of these three apps named ``No Root Screenshot It'' and successfully prove the existence of vulnerabilities that we have recently found.
-Last but not least, we provide some advice to the developers to help them achieve users' requirement and meanwhile protect users' data and privacy.
+Based on the outcome of our exploitation, we find that all the apps found by us that uses ADB workaround to achieve privilege escalation are vulnerable to the attack through the socket channel.
+Once the attacker finds a way to install the malicious application on the target device, the user privacy stored on the device will be in great risk of being stolen or leaked.
+Last but not the least, we provide some advices to the developers to mitigate security risk and thereby achieve users' requirement and meanwhile protect users' data and privacy.

+Therefore, this paper marks the following contributions: \labelitemi\labelitemii \begin{itemize}[noitemsep] \item We discuss the potential vulnerability of ADB workaround usage on Android devices by conducting our empirical case study. \item We propose a general approach to perform exploitation to any application using ADB workaround to achieve privilege escalation. \item We carry out our exploitation on a real application downloaded from Google Play Store and we prove that the ADB workaround brings with a significant security loophole. \item We emphasize that the security consideration during the application design and implementation is crucial to the preservation of users' privacy and hence we provide our mitigating suggestions to the developer community. \end{itemize}

+This paper is organized as follows.
+In the next section, we briefly introduce the security mechanism of Android, the concept of ADB workaround and related works.
+In Section~\ref{sec:approach}, we present the dataset we have collected and then we explain our approach to conduct case study.
+We also summarize a methodology to perform exploitation and we test our exploit app on actual Android devices in that section.
+Section~\ref{sec:case_study} is made up of our investigation based on 3 experiments of Android applications.
+We also present our corresponding observation in each experiment.
+Moreover, we provide our suggested mitigation in Section~\ref{sec:mitigation}.
+Finally, we wrap up this paper in Section~\ref{sec:conclusion} with our concluding remarks.